 Through the DVLAP planning process, and in consultation with the community, the Harmston Park district concept will:

-- consider opportunities for higher-density housing and innovative uses for adjacent municipal lands
+- Consider opportunities for higher-density housing and innovative uses for nearby municipal lands.

 The Harmston Park district concept will inform a more detailed design process launching later this fall.

-To learn more about the Downtown Vitalization Local Area Plan project and take the survey until June 4, 2025, visit:
+To learn more about the Downtown Vitalization Local Area Plan project, visit:

 engagecomoxvalley.ca/courtenay-downtown-plan.